ShrikeGames/ToL-Deathnote-Tool/README.md

 - Refactor code into smaller functions for easier maintenance
 - Factor out common functionality into functions for code re-use
 - Adjust GUI creation to be responsive/flow instead of hard-coded coordinates and sizes
+- Investigate integration with the ToL fill tool to speed up the drawing process
 ```

 # ORIGINAL FROM 1.2 BELOW